dks333/Study-Mobile-Development/README.md

 # Study Notes
-A list of materials for learning and working
+A list of materials for study and work

 ## Mobile Development